OlgaStratan/Data-Analytics-Portfolio/Data Analyst Portfolio Project Covid/README.md

 ## PART I

-The first part of the project performs some data exploration with basic SQL queries that involves statements like **Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types.**
+The first part of the project performs some data exploration with basic SQL queries that involves statements like **Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types.** The full SQL code can be find in the file section - [Covid_SQL_Data_Exploration.sql](https://github.com/OlgaStratan/Data-Analytics-Portfolio/blob/main/Data%20Analyst%20Portfolio%20Project%20Covid/Covid_SQL_Data_Exploration.sql)

 ### SQL Queries
-Here I will show only the SQL Queries that have been used for further visualizations, you can see the full SQL Code with more advanced queries in the files section of this project.
+Here I will show only the SQL Queries that have been used for further visualizations.

 ### 1. This query shows the global number of total cases, deaths, and the percentage of deaths across the countries